Dreamworld inquest: Kiwi victim Cindy Low's daughter shares heartfelt tribute

 "She had the heart of a tiger, fierce and protective."

-Low also read a statement from their 9-year-old daughter, Isla, according to the Brisbane Times.
+Matthew also read a statement from their 9-year-old daughter, Isla, according to the Brisbane Times.

 "Mum was a wonderful person with a very big heart.